eltonsantos/gestao-pagamentos/README.md

 Returns a list of all completed payments.
 Permissions: Restricted access to administrators or users with permission to view payments.

+- GET /payments/:id

+Returns the details of a specific payment, identified by id.
+Permissions: Access allowed to the user themselves or administrators.

 - POST /payments

 Creates a new payment (executes a transaction).